 The political landscape in Northern Ireland has changed significantly since the DUP and Sinn Féin were returned as the two largest parties following the May 2016 Assembly election.

 A breakdown in relations between the two parties led to the resignation of former Deputy First Minister Martin McGuinness and the subsequent collapse of the power-sharing Executive.
-This resulted in another Assembly election in March 2017, but political negotiations failed to reach a breakthrough in the formation of an Executive
+This resulted in another Assembly election in March 2017, but political negotiations failed to reach a breakthrough, with former Secretary of State for Northern Ireland James Brokenshire warning of a “glide-path towards direct rule”.

 Commons Briefing papers CBP-8231